St. Thomas Syro-Malabar Church, Malayattoor: History

+The Church was discovered by the Portuguese in 1501, and they record that upon arrival in the region in AD52, St Thomas converted King Chozha Perumal of Meliapor by dragging a large log ashore that elephants had been unable to move.
+The relics of St Thomas were returned to Edessa in Syria in the 3rd century.
+In the 4th century the Church of St Thomas was in decline, so large group of Christians from Edessa emigrated to Malabar.
+They were led by Mar Joseph, Metropolitan of Edessa, and Knai Thoma, a merchant who had previously visited Malabar and found the Christian community there in need of support.

-The main festival is on the first Sunday after Easter.
+The main festival of the Church on the first Sunday after Easter, which is when the resurrection of Jesus Christ, the Son of God, occurs.
 It is traditionally believed that St. Thomas used to make the Sign of the Cross on the rock, kiss it and pray at Kurisumudi.
 The story has it that a miraculous golden cross appeared at that particular spot.
 Pilgrims going up the hill call out incessantly "Ponnum Kurishu Muthappo, Ponmala Kayattom", meaning "O Patriarch of the Golden Cross!
 Climb we shall, this golden hill!"

 This Shrine was promoted to Archdiocesan status by Major Archbishop Mar Varkey Cardinal Vithayathil on 4 September 1998.
 There is also an ancient Church in the name of St Thomas (Estd.
 900 AD) at Malayattoor on the banks of Periyar River which serves as the parish Church at present.
 The annual festival of this church is known as 'Malayatoor Perunal' and it is celebrated in the months of March–April.